vesoft-inc/nebula-docs/docs-2.0/README.md

 !!! enterpriseonly

-    Differences between the Nebula Graph Community and Enterprise editions.
+    Differences between the NebulaGraph Community and Enterprise editions.

 ## Modify errors

-This Nebula Graph manual is written in the Markdown language.
+This NebulaGraph manual is written in the Markdown language.
 Users can click the pencil sign on the upper right side of each document title and modify errors.